top of page

 • Strong customer service and administration: how the company handles investors after the sale is made such as overseeing investments and doing tax returns, etc.

 • Competitive investor fees: the lower the fee, the more headroom the investment has if something goes wrong.
-And of course, lower the fee, the more the investor keeps for themselves.
+And of course, the lower the fee, the more the investor keeps for themselves.

 • Average to low investor minimums: As discussed in this article on portfolio diversification, high minimums put proper diversification out of the reach of most investors.
-No site in the industry does a sufficient job of this, however even among all the poor performers, there is a range.
-If investment minimums climb above the average of $10,000 for some or all investments, then the site was docked.

 • True skin in the game: not just participating in success, but will take a financial loss if investor loss occurs.